Download and print pre-operative instructions for Rhinoplasty.

 Rhinoplasty with Dr. Shervin Naderi

-Shervin Naderi, M.D., F.A.C.S. is a member of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), a fellow of the American College of Surgeons (FACS) and a diplomat of the American Board of Otolaryngology Head and Neck Surgery, and of the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).
-The Naderi Center has two locations in the metropolitan D.C. area: Reston, Virginia and Chevy Chase, Maryland.
+Shervin Naderi, M.D., F.A.C.S. is a member of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), a fellow of the American College of Surgeons (FACS) and a diplomat of the American Board of Otolaryngology-Head and Neck Surgery, and of the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).
+The Naderi Center has two locations in the metropolitan D.C. area: Reston, Virginia, and Chevy Chase, Maryland.

 History of Rhinoplasty

 The history of plastic surgery and its milestones are tightly interwoven with the history and progress in rhinoplasty.
-In the 16th century, the Italian surgeon, Gasparo Tagliacozzi, who is considered by most as one of the forefathers of plastic surgery, devised a clever “flap” using skin from the arm of a patient to reconstruct the nose by attaching the arm to the nose for a period of time until the arm skin developed its own blood supply from the nose.
+In the 16th century, the Italian surgeon, Gasparo Tagliacozzi, who is considered as one of the forefathers of plastic surgery, devised a clever “flap” using skin from the arm of a patient to reconstruct the nose by attaching the arm to the nose for a period of time until the arm skin developed its own blood supply from the nose.
 Although by today’s standards, such a procedure would be considered primitive, this concept of a “distal flap” is one of the cornerstones of modern reconstructive techniques for very large total nasal defects using methods such as a “Radial Forearm Flap.”

 The father of modern plastic surgery, John Orlando Roe, who was an Otolaryngologist (ENT) from Rochester, New York, is accurately given credit for performing the first endonasal or “closed” rhinoplasty and for being the father of aesthetic rhinoplasty.
-Later on Jacques Joseph, from Berlin, used this technique to help a young man who was so embarrassed by his overly large nose that he had avoided appearing in public.
+Later on, Jacques Joseph, from Berlin, used this technique to help a young man who was so embarrassed by his overly large nose that he had avoided appearing in public.

 The Taboo Period

-This new “birth” of cosmetic surgery has also resulted in a “flooding” of the market by devices, cosmetic procedures, and promises that are not always grounded in science and medicine but more so in “marketing” and “hype.”
+This new “birth” of cosmetic surgery has also resulted in a “flooding” of the market by devices, cosmetic procedures, and promises that are not always grounded in science and medicine but rather in “marketing” and “hype.”
 Plastic surgery is being “sold” today at an alarming rate to the public, in the media, and in cosmetic surgeons’ offices.

 Rhinoplasty Today

 Fortunately, the field of rhinoplasty and aesthetic surgery of the nose has largely been shielded from such hype and exposure; (with the few exceptions of the doctors offering “no-downtime-rhinoplasty” by injecting fillers like Radiesse into the nasal bridge in order to create a straighter profile).
-Overall, rhinoplasty has evolved properly and stepwise over the last several hundred years into the safe, effective, and impressive surgery that it is today when performed by the true “Rhinoplastic Surgeon.”
+Overall, rhinoplasty has evolved properly and gradually over the last several hundred years into the safe, effective, and impressive surgery that it is today when performed by a true “Rhinoplastic Surgeon.”

 Trust a Facial Plastic Surgeon